nicfontaine/resume/readme.md

 - UI/UX Design - During a two-month contract designed and prototyped an IOT app authoring web-application.
 With a small team, outlined the scope of the app's services, planned the implementation of the single-page front end, storyboarded the user flow, and created visual assets.

-- Website Development - Multiple portfolio websites created to showcase professional work and services with custom, responsive WP themes while providing general CMS training, SEO, and ongoing updates.
+- Website Development - Multiple portfolio websites created to showcase professional work and services with custom, responsive WP themes while providing general CMS training, SEO, and ongoing maintenance and updates.

 - Design - Logo rework for a startup mobile app, and 3D modeling for 3D printing for a local law firm.